Open Enrollment Process

 - Rights and Responsibilities of Trade Tech teachers and students

 - No Tolerance Policy and Procedure

 - Behavioral expectations

 Trade Tech will serve up to 400 students in grades nine through twelve.

 North County Trade Tech High School is California Public Charter School and does not discriminate on the basis of race, color, ethnic group identification, national origin, religion, sexual orientation, gender or mental or physical disability.

 Trade Tech will operate grades 9-12.
 Students who understand and value Trade Tech’s mission and are committed to the school’s educational philosophy will be encouraged to apply.
 Admission to Trade Tech will be open to any resident of California that is of legal age to attend public school.
 Students will be considered for admission without regard to race, ethnicity, national origin, gender or disability [Education Code Section 47605(d)(1)].
 Trade Tech will strive through recruiting efforts to achieve a racial and ethnic balance of students that reflects the general population within the territorial jurisdiction of the District.

-Admission will not be determined according to place of residence of the student, except that admission preference will be given first to siblings of current Trade Tech students, second to children of Trade Tech staff members, third to pupils who are currently residing in the Maryland Elementary School service area and third to pupils who are currently residing in the Vista School District, all other pupils will then be considered.
-Trade Tech does have a Participation Agreement which all parents and students will be asked to sign prior to the first day of attendance.
+Admission will not be determined according to place of residence of the student, except that admission preference will be given first to siblings of current Trade Tech students, second to children of Trade Tech staff members, third to pupils who are currently residing in the Maryland Elementary School service area and fourth to pupils who are currently residing in the Vista School District, finally, all other pupils will then be considered sixth.
+Trade Tech does have a Participation Agreement which all parents and students will be required to sign prior to the first day of attendance.